-Notices of decision: Who to name in decisions: Not possible to name all affected persons
+Notices of decision: who to name in decisions: not possible to individually identify all employees

 Regulation 3 of the Social Security Contributions (Decisions and Appeals) Regulations 1999 (SI 1999 No 1027)